madetech/learn/core-skills/web-application-development-with-react/README.md

 #### Application - Mark scheme

-- The candidate has created an application which contains:
+- The candidate has created an application which contains a component:
-  - A component without any props or state
+    - That uses makes use of the `key` prop
-  - A use of the `key` prop
+    - Without any props of state
-  - A component which makes use of a function passed in as a prop
+    - Which makes use of a function passed in as a prop
-  - A component which renders differently based on state changes
+    - Which renders differently based on state
-  - A component which changes state in response to an onClick event
+    - Which changes state in response to an onClick event
-  - A component which has been styled without the use of global styles
+    - Which has been styled without the use of global styles
     - A component which renders differently based on the following prop types being passed in:
       - A boolean
       - A string
       - The `children` prop

 #### Understanding - Mark scheme